 What are the risks associated with the physical delivery of stock Futures & Options (F&O)?

-If a client holds stock futures or any in the money stock option at the close of expiry, they have to give or take delivery of the entire contract value worth of stocks.
-Since the risk goes up with respect to the client not having enough cash to take delivery or stock to give delivery, the margins required to hold a future or short option position goes up as we get closer to expiry.
-Margins required are a minimum of 40% of the contract value on the last two days of expiry.
+The physical delivery of stock derivatives can result in potential systemic risk in the Indian capital markets and pose a significant threat to traders.
+If a customer holds stock futures or in-the-money stock options at the time of expiry, they must give or take delivery of the entire contract's stock value.
+This increases the risk for clients who do not have enough cash to take delivery or stocks to give delivery.
+As a result, the margins required to hold a future or short option position increase as the expiry date approaches, with a minimum of 40% of the contract value required on the last two days of expiry.

-Even for in the money long or buy option positions, a delivery margin is assigned from 4 days before expiry.
-The margins for long in the money options go up from 10% to 50% of contract value - 50% on the last two days of expiry.
-If the client doesn’t have sufficient funds or stocks to give or take delivery, the broker squares off the contract.
-If the customer shows an intent to hold after the higher margin is blocked, it shows an intent to give or take delivery.
+Moreover, even In-The-Money (ITM) long or buy option positions require a delivery margin four days before expiry.
+The margins for long ITM options increase from 10% to 50% of the contract value, with 50% required on the last two days of expiry.
+If the customer lacks sufficient funds or stocks to give or take delivery, the broker squares off the contract.
+If the customer shows an intent to hold after the higher margin is blocked, it indicates their intent to give or take delivery.

-The risk though comes from out of the money options that suddenly turn in the money on the last day of expiry.
-No additional margins are blocked for OTM options in the expiry week, and when it suddenly turns in the money, a customer with small amounts of premium and no margin can get assigned to give or take large delivery positions, causing significant risk to the trader and the brokerage firm.
+The risk, however, arises from out-of-the-money (OTM) options that suddenly become ITM on the last day of expiry.
+No additional margins are blocked for OTM options in the expiry week, and if they suddenly become ITM, a customer with small amounts of premium and no margin can get assigned to give or take large delivery positions, posing a significant risk to the trader and the brokerage firm.